Kobby6-lang/Dino-Game/README.md

 Reset you collider either by delete it and add in another one or reset it by click on the three dot on you right and select reset.

-Change the center y value back to what it was before the change.
+Change the center y value and size z value back to what it was before the change.

+Go to you **Ground** script add in a private mesh renderer called Meshrenderer.

+,,,

+     private MeshRenderer meshRenderer;
+,,,

+Make a private void called Awake add in mesh renderer get component(Telling the system to get the mesh renderer) ,,,

+    private void Awake()
+    {
+        meshRenderer = GetComponent<MeshRenderer>();
+    }

+,,,

+Go to void Update add a float called **speed** connect to Instance(GameManager) and the game speed and location where you want the increase in speed.

+Connect the mesh renderer to the material and the texture and add the float speed so that when you play the ground moving faster the longer you play the game.
+,,,

+    private void Update()
+    {
+        float speed = GameManager.Instance.gameSpeed / transform.localScale.x;
+        meshRenderer.material.mainTextureOffset += Vector2.right * speed * Time.deltaTime;
+    }
+,,,

+## Animated Sprites